rclone/rclone/docs/content/jottacloud.md

 Paths may be as deep as required, eg `remote:directory/subdirectory`.

-To configure Jottacloud you will need to enter your username and password and select a mountpoint.
+To configure Jottacloud you will need to generate a personal security token in the Jottacloud web inteface.
+You will the option to do in your [account security settings](https://www.jottacloud.com/web/secure).
+Note that the web inteface may refer to this token as a JottaCli token.

 Here is an example of how to make a remote called `remote`.
 First run: